Anesipho-Mazaza/personal-portfolio/README.md

 # personal-portfolio
-This repository contains Anesipho personal portfolio
+This repository contains Anesipho personal portfolio.
+I used CSS, HTML and basic java for functionalities.